About the Project

 Impact:

-The project provides opportunities for pre- and in-service teachers to connect through the online community and offers support for their VE projects.
-It develops a teacher education module that will be part of the partners´ curricula and made available as an online professional development course.
-The outcomes will help promote the use of VE in early language education, develop teachers´ competences regarding VE and foster children´s and teachers cultural, linguistic and digital competences.
+The project creates opportunities for pre- and in-service teachers to connect through an online eTwinning community, offering support for their Virtual Exchange (VE) projects.
+It also includes the development of a teacher education module, which will be integrated into partner universities curricula and offered as an online professional development course.
+The project aims to promote VE in early language education, enhance teachers’ VE skills, and strengthen cultural, linguistic, and digital competences for both teachers and young learners.

 Innovation

-In a survey of international virtual exchange programs, 56% of the projects were realized in higher education, only 5% in primary or secondary education, preschool education was not even mentioned (Steven´s Initiative 2021).
-INVITED bridges the gap still is a rather new approach for primary and all the more so for preschool education.
+A survey of international virtual exchange (VE) programs shows that 56% take place in higher education, while only 5% occur in primary or secondary education, whereas preschool education is not mentioned at all (Steven’s Initiative, 2021).
+The INVITED project addresses this gap, focusing on the innovative use of VE in primary and preschool education.

-Another innovative aspect of the project is the fact that the participants in the teacher education module not only learn about VE or carry out a VE project with student teachers from a different university but realize a VE project with primary or pre-school children as part of their university studies.
-While research has shown that experiencing VE during university teacher education has an impact on teachers´ own realization of VE in their classrooms (Dooly 2020), many teachers are still hesitant to realize these projects with young learners.
-By planning, carrying out and reflecting upon a project in a local school during their university studies, teachers will develop the necessary competences and the confidence to use VE in their future teaching at primary and pre-schools.
-Through the cooperation with in-service teachers at these schools, the approach, as well as the project results, are also disseminated among practicing teachers.
+What sets INVITED apart is that pre-service teachers participating in the teacher education module actively implement a VE project that has a strong focus on language teaching with primary or preschool children as part of their university studies.
+Research has shown that experiencing VE during teacher education influences how teachers later use it in their own classrooms (Dooly, 2020), yet many remain hesitant to do so with young learners.
+By planning, executing, and reflecting on VE projects with local schools during their studies, pre-service teachers will gain the skills and confidence to incorporate VE into their teaching.
+The cooperation with in-service teachers at these schools, helps spread the approach and results to practicing teachers.

 1. a survey on pre- and in-service teachers´ attitudes and practices regarding VE in the primary and pre-school language classroom → It aims at collecting information about teachers’ understanding of, attitudes towards, experience with and confidence about integrating VE projects into their early language learning classes.
 It will be used to inform decisions regarding the content of the teacher education module as well as the design of the etwinning group.